My secret tip for a successful newborn photography session | Oviedo & Seminole County Newborn Photographer

 … create a plan with your newborn photographer for pre-session and mid-session feedings.

 It’s simple enough to ensure your baby is full (and therefore nice and sleepy) at the start of the session.
 Simply feed your little one before you arrive at the studio.
-Actually, I recommend to my clients that they arrive at the studio about 15-30 minutes before the schedule session time, and feed their baby in the comfort and privacy of the studio before the session begins.
+Actually, I recommend to my clients that they arrive at the studio about 15-30 minutes before the scheduled session time, and feed their baby in the comfort and privacy of the studio before the session begins.

 Consider the options for feeding your baby during the photo session